Akorex/Natural-Language-Processing/README.md

 # Sentiment-Analysis
 Repository contains different tasks on sentimental analysis with Tensorflow and Pytorch

+1. IMDb Review Classification

-1. Amazon Review Sentiment Analysis
+2. Amazon Review Sentiment Analysis:

 This project was based on the [Amazon Reviews for Sentiment Analysis](https://www.kaggle.com/datasets/bittlingmayer/amazonreviews) dataset on Kaggle.
 Several models were built from scratch in order for this achieving 91% accuracy on the test dataset.